IHE/ITI.MHD/input/pagecontent/ITI-65.md

 Document Recipient shall provide a CapabilityStatement Resource as described in [ITI TF-2x: Appendix Z.3](appendix_z.html#capability) indicating the transaction has been implemented.
 * General Requirements CapabilityStatement for [Document Recipient](CapabilityStatement-IHE.MHD.DocumentRecipient.html).
 This indicates that either no options are declared or that all options are declared.
-* Requirements CapabilityStatement for [Document Recipient Comprehensive](CapabilityStatement-IHE.MHD.DocumentRecipient.Comprehensive.html).
-This indicates that the Comprehensive Option is declared.
+* Requirements CapabilityStatement for [Document Recipient Comprehensive Metadata Option](CapabilityStatement-IHE.MHD.DocumentRecipient.Comprehensive.html).
+This indicates that the Comprehensive Metadata Option is declared.
 Note that XDS-on-FHIR Option requires Comprehensive and thus this Requirements CapabilityStatement applies to XDS-on-FHIR also.
-* Requirements CapabilityStatement for [Document Recipient UnContained](CapabilityStatement-IHE.MHD.DocumentRecipient.UnContained.html).
+* Requirements CapabilityStatement for [Document Recipient UnContained References Option](CapabilityStatement-IHE.MHD.DocumentRecipient.UnContained.html).
 This indicates that the UnContained Option is declared.

 Document Source should provide a CapabilityStatement Resource as described in [ITI TF-2x: Appendix Z.3](appendix_z.html#capability) indicating the transaction has been implemented.
 * General Requirements CapabilityStatement for [Document Source](CapabilityStatement-IHE.MHD.DocumentSource.html).
 This indicates that either no options are declared or that all options are declared.
-* Requirements CapabilityStatement for [Document Source Comprehensive](CapabilityStatement-IHE.MHD.DocumentSource.Comprehensive.html).
-This indicates that the Comprehensive Option is declared.
+* Requirements CapabilityStatement for [Document Source Comprehensive Metadata Option](CapabilityStatement-IHE.MHD.DocumentSource.Comprehensive.html).
+This indicates that the Comprehensive Metadata Option is declared.
 Note that XDS-on-FHIR Option requires Comprehensive and thus this Requirements CapabilityStatement applies to XDS-on-FHIR also.
-* Requirements CapabilityStatement for [Document Source UnContained](CapabilityStatement-IHE.MHD.DocumentSource.UnContained.html).
+* Requirements CapabilityStatement for [Document Source UnContained References Option](CapabilityStatement-IHE.MHD.DocumentSource.UnContained.html).
 This indicates that the UnContained Option is declared.

 ### 2:3.65.5 Security Considerations